 ![]() Department of History & Political Science Receive daily updates of this forecast until Election Day via Twitter Follow @JADPhD |

-DeSart and Holbrook Election ForecastRolling Forecast UpdateIn addition to our September forecast model, we also have an extension of the model that provides a day-by-day updated forecast through the month of October and right up until Election Day.
-We will provide those daily updates here.This rolling Forecast Model is essentially the same as our September model in that it uses the same variables as our September forecast model, except that it uses October/November polling data instead of September data.
-Furthermore, this model gives greater weight to the poll variable, and less weight to the prior vote variable. |
+DeSart and Holbrook Election ForecastRolling October Forecast UpdateIn addition to our September forecast model, we also have an extension of the model that provides a day-by-day updated forecast through the month of October and right up until Election Day.
+We will provide those daily updates here.The October Forecast Model is essentially the same as our September model in that it uses the same variables as our September forecast model, except that it uses October polling data instead of September data.
+Furthermore, the October model gives greater weight to the poll variable, and less weight to the prior vote variable. |

 |